LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/gmock_cheat_sheet.md

 3. Optionally, set the default actions of the mock objects.
 4. Set your expectations on the mock objects (How will they be called?
 What will they do?).
-5. Exercise code that uses the mock objects; if necessary, check the result using googletest assertions.
+5. Exercise code that uses the mock objects; if necessary, check the expectedValue using googletest assertions.
 6. When a mock object is destructed, gMock automatically verifies that all expectations on it have been satisfied.